-Noise is also assessed at operator level and from a short distance away.
+We also assess noise at operator level and from a short distance away.

-Our experts bring along a steel ruler on our test site, and measure how much grass is left on the sides and front of the mower after cutting.
+Our experts bring along a steel ruler to our test site and measure how much grass is left on the sides and front of the mower after cutting.

 For battery mowers we time the actual battery life, as opposed to using the manufacturer's claimed battery life.
 All of this comprehensive information is available in our lawnmower reviews.

 The CHOICE Expert Rating is made up of:

 - mulcher cutting score (if applicable) (25%)

-For models without a mulcher mode, the catcher score makes up 50%.
+For mowers without a mulcher mode, the catcher score makes up 50%.

 We maintain climate-controlled labs that are up to date with the latest reference machines and calibrated measurement tools for our testers to bring you the right results.
 For tests of outdoor equipment such as lawnmowers, most of the actual testing is done "in the field".